bblwq/Tutorial_Registration/README.md

 # Tutorial_Registration
-An example of establishing connection to a MYSQL server on a PHP website.
+An example of establishing connection to a MYSQL server from a PHP website.

 ## List of Tables
 * allocation